What I Learned Today About Preparing Salads

 - Use seasonal ingredients - Using ingredients that are in season will not only make your salad taste better, but it will also be more cost-effective.

-- Use a mix of textures - A salad with a mix of textures is more interesting to eat.
-Try adding softer ingredients like avocado or hard-boiled eggs to contrast with crunchier elements like nuts or croutons.
+- Use a mix of textures - A salad with a mix of textures is more interesting.
+Add softer ingredients like avocado or hard-boiled eggs to contrast with crunchier elements like nuts or croutons.

-- Don't overdo it on the dressing - It's easy to add too much dressing, which can make a salad soggy and heavy.
-Start with a small amount and add more as needed.
+- Don't overdo it on the dressing - Adding too much dressing is easy, which can make a salad soggy and heavy.
+You can start with a small amount and add more as needed.

-- Get creative - Don't be afraid to try new ingredients and flavor combinations.
-Salad is a great opportunity to be creative and try new things.
+- Get creative - Feel free to try new ingredients and flavor combinations.
+Salad is an excellent opportunity to be creative and try new things.

 Supermarkets Gone Wild